MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

                     }
                 ],
                 "names": { //names of the feature.
-                    "default": [ "string" ],  // Feature may have multiple names.
-                    "display": "string" // Our display name recommandation.
+                    "default": [ "string" ],  // Feature may have multiple names "display": "string" // Our display name recommandation },
-                },
-                "score": "number" // match score to the query.
+                "score": "number" // match score to the query }
-            }
         }
     ]